 (a) A police department that takes into custody an abandoned, immobile, or unattended motor vehicle, shall, within three (3) business days after taking such motor vehicle into custody, verify ownership of such motor vehicle pursuant to subsection (f).
-The police department shall, within three (3) business days after receiving verification of ownership, notify by registered mail, return receipt requested, the last known registered owner of the motor vehicle and all lien holders of record that the vehicle has been taken into custody.
+The police department shall, within three (3) business days after receiving verification of ownership, notify by registered mail, return receipt requested, or by overnight delivery using a nationally recognized carrier with proof of delivery, the last known registered owner of the motor vehicle and all lien holders of record that the vehicle has been taken into custody.
 The notice shall describe the year, make, model and serial number of the abandoned, immobile, or unattended motor vehicle; set forth the location of the facility where the motor vehicle is being held; inform the owner and any lienholders of their right to reclaim the motor vehicle within ten (10) days after the date of the notice, upon payment of all towing, preservation and storage charges resulting from placing the vehicle in custody; and state that the failure of the owner or lienholders to exercise their right to reclaim the vehicle within the time provided shall be deemed a waiver by the owner and all lienholders of all right, title and interest in the vehicle and consent to the sale of the abandoned, immobile, or unattended motor vehicle at a public auction.

 Attorney's Note